What Japanese rice is and why texture defines it

 Rice bran, leftovers, and no-waste use

 A good rice hub should also connect Japanese rice to no-waste kitchen use.
 Rice bran, or nuka, matters because it points toward pickling traditions and the wider pantry ecosystem around rice, not just the polished grain itself.
-Leftover cooked rice matters because Japanese rice is unusually adaptable: it can move into fried rice, ochazuke, grilled rice shapes, or broader resourceful cooking the next day without losing its place in the meal.
+Leftover cooked rice matters because Japanese rice is unusually adaptable: it can move into fried rice, ochazuke, grilled rice shapes, a full Japanese breakfast, or broader resourceful cooking the next day without losing its place in the meal.

 This is also where amazake and other rice-linked fermentation topics start to connect back into the cluster.
 Not every reader needs to ferment rice at home, but a strong parent hub should show that rice, fermentation, pantry technique, and no-waste cooking are part of one connected map rather than isolated subjects.
 If you want to follow that thread further, the next adjacent stop is the koji fermentation guide.